Placeblock/CommandAPI/README.md

 The CommandAPI does not know how to send Messages to the Source because it doesn't know of which type Source is.<br />
 This is why you have to implement methods Like sendSourceMessage(Source source, TextComponent textComponent).<br />

-Maybe you are wondering if you have to do this for every single command...
+Maybe you are wondering if you have to do this for every single subCommand...
 Long answer short: no, of course not. <br />
 These methods will be probably the same for all your commands, and it would be stupid to implement them again and again.<br />
 One solution would be to create another class which extends CommandAPICommand and implements these methods.<br />
 For Paper and Waterfall this is already done with the [WaterfallCommandBridge](src/main/java/de/placeblock/commandapi/bungee/WaterfallCommandBridge.java) and [PaperCommandBridge](src/main/java/de/placeblock/commandapi/paper/PaperCommandBridge.java) classes.<br />
-They already have implemented Command Execution, Tab Completion and Command Registration, but still have some abstract methods (explained below example) you would have to implement in every command, however they don't need as much logic as the above-mentioned. <br />
+They already have implemented Command Execution, Tab Completion and Command Registration, but still have some abstract methods (explained below example) you would have to implement in every subCommand, however they don't need as much logic as the above-mentioned. <br />
-Because there are still methods which are the same for every command, it is recommended to create a class between the Paper-/Bungee-Commandbridge, an example is shown below.
+Because there are still methods which are the same for every subCommand, it is recommended to create a class between the Paper-/Bungee-Commandbridge, an example is shown below.

 ### Example (Paper):